kristinlyndal/data-viz/Project-Part-2.md

 # Personas

 I created two personas.
 One who is a retired woman focused on volunteering in her community, and one who is a younger man focused on staying up-to-date on news and his career.
+These represent two starkly different people who may both be interested in refugee resettlement and volunteering to help.

 <img width="1290" alt="Screen Shot 2022-10-03 at 6 33 20 PM" src="https://user-images.githubusercontent.com/112270597/193697734-c2b23d02-4d0a-42dd-a4f1-3b866a0ba5a7.png">